123456789_123456789_123456789_123456789_123456789_

 What is Action Text?

-Action Text brings rich text content and editing to Rails.
-It includes the Trix editor that handles everything from formatting to links to quotes to lists to embedded images and galleries.
-The rich text content generated by the Trix editor is saved in its own RichText model that's associated with any existing Active Record model in the application.
-Any embedded images (or other attachments) are automatically stored using Active Storage and associated with the included RichText model.
+The rich text content generated by the Trix editor is saved in its own RichText model that can be associated with any existing Active Record model in the application.
+In addition, any embedded images (or other attachments) can be automatically stored using Active Storage (which is added as a dependency) and associated with that RichText model.
+When it's time to render content, Action Text processes the content by sanitizing it first so that it's safe to embed directly into the page's HTML.

-Because these APIs were never fully specified or documented, and because WYSIWYG HTML editors are enormous in scope, each browser's implementation has its own set of bugs and quirks, and JavaScript developers are left to resolve the inconsistencies.
+INFO: Most WYSIWYG editors are wrappers around HTML’s contenteditable and execCommand APIs.
+These APIs were designed by Microsoft to support live editing of web pages in Internet Explorer 5.5.
+They were eventually reverse-engineered and copied by other browsers.
+Consequently, these APIs were never fully specified or documented, and because WYSIWYG HTML editors are enormous in scope, each browser's implementation has its own set of bugs and quirks.
+Hence, JavaScript developers are often left to resolve the inconsistencies.

 Trix sidesteps these inconsistencies by treating contenteditable as an I/O device: when input makes its way to the editor, Trix converts that input into an editing operation on its internal document model, then re-renders that document back into the editor.
-This gives Trix complete control over what happens after every keystroke, and avoids the need to use execCommand at all.
+This gives Trix complete control over what happens after every keystroke and avoids the need to use execCommand and the inconsistencies that come along with it.

 Installation

-NOTE: Action Text uses polymorphic relationships with the action_text_rich_texts table so that it can be shared with all models that have rich text attributes.
-If your models with Action Text content use UUID values for identifiers, all models that use Action Text attributes will need to use UUID values for their unique identifiers.
-The generated migration for Action Text will also need to be updated to specify type: :uuid for the :record references line.
+Hence, if your models containing Action Text content use UUID values as identifiers, then all models that use Action Text attributes will need to use UUID values for their unique identifiers.
+The generated migration for Action Text will also need to be updated to specify type: :uuid for the record references line.

 Creating Rich Text Content